Skip to content

 BUILD A GOLF SIMULATOR FRAME

-Do you want a DIY dream golf simulator but don’t know how to build it.
+Do you want a dream golf simulator but don’t know how to build it?
 This guide will walk you through the steps for building a golf simulator frame and attaching the screen.
-This the second article in a three-part article series.
+This is the second article in a three-part article series.

-1. Article one covers how to accurately measure for your golf simulator screen and pads.
+1. Article one covers how to measure your golf simulator screen and pads accurately.

 2. This story provides detailed instructions on constructing your golf simulator frame and attaching the screen.

-3. Finally, the third article teaches you how to building a golf simulator enclosure to complete your setup.
+3. Finally, the third article teaches you how to build a golf simulator enclosure to complete your setup.

 ANCHORING THE FRAME

 A golf simulator screen may withstand impact speeds up to 220 MPH, so the frame that holds the screen needs to be anchored to the floor, side walls, and ceiling if possible.
-In some simulators, you may not have sidewalls, ceilings, or both to anchor your frame but you can still make it work anchoring to the floor and rear wall.
-Below you will find frame anchoring instructions for these four options:
+In some simulators, you may not have sidewalls, ceilings, or both to anchor your frame, but you can still make it work by anchoring to the floor and rear wall.
+Below, you will find frame anchoring instructions for these four options:

 1. Anchor the frame into side walls and ceiling